Kiuwan logo

 The Need for Security Continues to Grow

 Organizations that foster a DevSecOps culture understand how teams can build in security.
-Knowing where to add security into the SDLC reaps both financial gains and high credibility in the industry.
+Knowing where to add security into the SDLC reaps financial gains and high credibility in the industry.
 Building and maintaining a reputation for security and creating a DevSecOps culture are essential for growing and retaining business.

 These security-minded organizations acknowledge the threat of vulnerabilities so they can get down to proactively preventing security events through the power of their developer–security culture.